 Remuneration and Nominating Committee

-The Remuneration and Nomination Committees have been combined into one committee comprising David Reading, as Chairman, and Leslie Stephenson and Helen Pein as members.
+The Remuneration and Nomination Committees have been combined into one committee comprising Leslie Stephenson, as Chairman, and David Reading and Helen Pein as members.

 The Committee has responsibility for considering all criteria for new Executive and Non-Executive Director appointments, material elements of remuneration policy, the remuneration and incentivisation of Executive Directors and senior management (as appropriate) and to make recommendations to the Board on the framework for executive remuneration and its cost.